Monolithic active pixel sensor: Operating principle

-N-type implants in contact with p-type epitaxial layer form p–n junctions that function as diode for collecting current induced by the passage of an ionizing particle, while p-wells host the CMOS circuitry.
+N-type implants in contact with p-type epitaxial layer form p–n junctions that function as diodes for collecting current induced by the passage of an ionizing particle, while p-wells host the CMOS circuitry.
 A small voltage is applied to the diode, resulting in a depleted region.
 By applying a negative (reverse) bias voltage to the diode through the substrate, the depleted region can be further increased.
 Depending on the epitaxial layer thickness and resistivity, n-type implant doping, and bias applied, the epitaxial layer can be partially or fully depleted.

 A charged particle traversing silicon experiences energy loss through ionization, generating electron–hole pairs along its path.
 Electrons originating from the epitaxial layer are confined within this region due to the disparity in doping levels, which imposes a potential barrier.
 Subsequently, these electrons diffuse thermally within the epitaxial layer until they encounter a depleted region, where, under the influence of the electric field, they drift towards the collection diode.
 Electrons generated within the p-wells or the substrate, which diffuse into the epitaxial layer, undergo the same process.

 Signal formation in MAPS depends on the junction capacitance of the collection diode and the input capacitance of the in-pixel readout circuit.
 A charge collection discharges the capacitance thus causing a voltage drop $\textstyle \Delta V = \frac{Q}{C}$, where Q is the amount of collected charge and C the total capacitance.
 To optimize the signal-to-noise ratio, the collection diode tends to be as small as possible to decrease the junction capacitance.

 To enhance readout speed and decrease data throughput, MAPS readout circuitry typically incorporates in-pixel amplification and discrimination.
 This approach retains only the information about the particle's hit position, effectively discarding the energy (charge) information.
 For instance, the ALPIDE chip, featuring 1024 × 512 pixel matrix with hit/no-hit readout, was designed to operate at 100 kHz readout rate.